 - wireshark –h : show available command line parameters for Wireshark

-- wireshark –a duration:300 –i eth1 –w wireshark. : capture traffic on the Ethernet interface 1 for 5 minutes. –a means automatically stop the capture, -i specifics which interface to capture
+- wireshark –a duration:300 –i eth1 –w wireshark. : capture traffic on the ethernet interface one for five minutes. –a means automatically stop the capture, -i specifies which interface to capture

-Under the Statistics menu item, you will find a plethora of options to show details about your capture.
+Under the Statistics menu, you’ll find a plethora of options to view details about your capture.

 Capture File Properties: